-The consolidated financial statements of Almonty for the year ended September 30, 2012 and the period from June 9, 2011 to September 30, 2011 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The consolidated financial statements of Almonty for the years ended September 30, 2013 and 2012 have been prepared in accordance with International Financial Reporting Standards ("IFRS").

-The consolidated financial statements were authorized for issuance by the Board of Directors of the Company on December 17, 2012.
+The consolidated financial statements were authorized for issuance by the Board of Directors of the Company on December 19, 2013.

-The consolidated financial statements have been prepared on a going concern basis and include the accounts of the 100% owned subsidiaries, Daytal and Almonty Sub.
+The consolidated financial statements have been prepared on a going concern basis and include the accounts of the 100% owned subsidiaries, Daytal, VRS and Almonty Sub.